Our Web Hosting Comparison: What we look at.

 5. Bandwidth and Data Transfer

 Many website hosting providers promote these two things as one.
 But, they are totally different.
-Bandwidth is the rate at which your data is being transferred over the network.
-If you have more bandwidth, your website will load faster.
-Data transfer, on the other hand, represents the data traffic that your website generates –usually measured and limited per month.
+Bandwidth is the rate at which data can be transferred.
+Data transfer, on the other hand, represents the data traffic that your website generates – usually measured and limited per month.
 Data Transfer depends on how many visitors you have, and how large your files are.
 So be sure to check what’s the limit for the hosting plan you want to choose.

 6. Customer Support